 Stocking Healthy Pantries: Heart Healthy Food Drive Toolkit

 Eating healthy meals is easier when families have nutritious foods to prepare.
-We are encouraging companies to host heart-healthy food drives.
+The American Heart Association encourages companies to host heart-healthy food drives and is sharing support materials to get started.
 Food access organizations want more healthy options, but donations are often low in nutritional value.
 Limited availability to nutritious foods makes it difficult for organizations to support a shopper's health needs and may perpetuate inequities that contribute to negative health outcomes.
-Our comprehensive toolkit supports companies in building community partnerships with food access organizations, focusing on the health impacts of poor nutrition and the disparities in food insecurity in WA.
+Our comprehensive toolkit helps companies build community partnerships with food access organizations, focusing on the health impacts of poor nutrition and the disparities in food insecurity in WA.
 The toolkit includes guidance for providing culturally relevant foods, a map of local food access organizations, talking points, materials to promote your food drive and more.
+Download a copy.